Helpful LinksStudent Support Services

 Speech-Language Pathologists play an important role in education.
 SLPs may serve students directly or work with educators and families to address communication and language needs.
 Speech-Language Pathologists provide pre-referral consultations and are involved in various initiatives including RtI, speech-language screenings and provide interventions appropriate to the age and learning needs of the individual student.

-Speech-Language Pathologists: Amy Blumstein, Nibra Robinson, Marion Mortimer, Jackie Wanger, Melissa Peckhart
+Speech-Language Pathologists: Amy Blumstein, Nibra Robinson, Samantha Delp, Jackie Wanger, Melissa Peckhart

 The Resource Teacher is a vital member of the educational team.
 Resource teachers support students through both consultive and direct supports as indicated on the IEP.
 Resource teachers also team closely with their general education colleagues in coordination of services as well as in the creation of learning environments and instructional design developed to meet the needs of all learners.